-Drawing on scholarship about the African Diaspora, this lecture/discussion course examines how United States dance performance has shaped-and been shaped by-these ideas about Africanist aesthetics and cultural identities.
+Drawing on scholarship about the African Diaspora, this lecture/discussion course examines how United States dance performance has shaped and been shaped by ideas about Africanist aesthetics and cultural identities.
 Exploring entertainment and concert performances from late minstrelsy to the present day, the class will investigate both how black dance artists have staged their cultural experiences, and how those theatrical representations have been received and interpreted.
 Course work includes readings, performance viewings, presentations, and written assignments.

 Satisfies a major requirement in Africana Studies.

 Satisfies an interdisciplinary minor requirement in Ethnic Studies.